 9. Tough Interview Questions and Answers: “Where Do You See Yourself in Five Years?”

 Interviewees often hear the question “Where do you see yourself in five or 10 years?”
 In your answer, strike a delicate balance between honest ambition and your desire to continue working at this company long-term.

 Avoid responses that suggest that you don’t plan to stay with the company.
 In other words, sharing that you dream of starting your own business or running for Congress is not a wise move.

 10. Tough Interview Questions and Answers: The Video Interview

 One type of interview that throws off jobseekers is the video interview.
 Employers may ask you to record and submit answers via video to a website.
 Alternately, hiring managers may request a live video chat.

 If you must do a video interview, then prepare wisely.
 Test the technology before the big day to ensure that everything works.
 Set up your camera in a well-lit area.
 Hide any clutter from the camera’s eye.
 Dress nicely from head to toe.
 Why?
 You might have to stand up to tend to your surroundings — you can’t have PJ pants on for that!

 Final Thoughts on Succeeding in Job Interviews

-Job-seekers need to think of each interview question as an opportunity to showcase an accomplishment or strength.
+Job-seekers need to think of each interview question, especially the difficult interview questions, as opportunities to showcase accomplishments and strengths.
 Every response should build momentum toward convincing the interviewer that you deserve to advance to the next level whether that level is another round of interviews or a job offer.

 If you’re not getting interviews, maybe it’s time to improve your resume and cover letter.
 Learn how below.